gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy said.
 She *was* looking forward to it,
 Sindy realized.
+Violet was still getting used to the idea that the Doctor Szego she had known had been a simulation.
-Captain Leung was still trying to figure out how many other arks were still out there and how to call them home, and the mayor was fretting about how the town was going to look after all the children who were waking up one by one into a strange new world, but they could figure that all out later.
+Captain Leung was still trying to figure out how many other arks were still out there and how to call them home, and the mayor was fretting about how the town was going to look after the children who were waking up one by one into a strange new world, but they could figure that all out later.
 Tomorrow,
 she was going to teach them how to play tag.